Soliprem/dm-scripts/README.md

 + dm-setbg - A wallpaper setting utility using dmenu, xwallpaper and sxiv
 + dm-sounds - Choose an ambient background to play.
 + dm-spellcheck - Script to check spellings
++ dm-specials - a script to have special strings
 + dm-translate - Translate using Google Translate (through Lingva Translate)
 + dm-usbmount - mount/unmount usb drives using dmenu.
 No fancy daemon required
 + dm-weather - Simple graphical weather app